 "Morning Stroll" Oil painting by Audi Stanton

 Sandy Bonney works mostly in pastels.
-She has received regional and national awards for her work, including two in the prestigious Pastel 100 Competition.
+She has received regional, national and international awards for her work, including four in the prestigious Pastel Journal Magazine's 100 Competition and three in the Richeson 75 International Competition.
 Sandy's subjects include people, animals, and landscapes.
-You can see more of Sandy's stunning pastels on her website or at Signatures Gallery/Brian Scott Gallery on Chetco Avenue in Brookings.
+You can see more of Sandy's stunning pastels on her website or at Signatures Gallery/Brian Scott Gallery at 515 Chetco Avenue in Brookings.

 Elwyn and Judy Bowker are Brookings Artists with two different passions.
 Elwyn does Intarsia (a wood craft developed during the Renaissance and nearly forgotten) and Judy is a photographer who specializes in photo cards.
 Visit their website to see their portfolio of work.